shbhrsaha/shbhrsaha.github.io/_posts/2014-12-18-reverse-engineering-kayak-mitmproxy.md

 ### Recording Kayak network activity

 We're now able to observe and save all of the iPhone's network activity, including those occuring over HTTPS.
 Let's record activity for the Kayak iPhone app by running `mitmdump -w kayak_flows.out` and tapping through the Kayak app as usual.
 In particular, navigate to Flights > From > Current location > Find Flights.
-After getting to the search results page, close the Kayak app and exit mitmdump by pressing `q`.
+After getting to the search results page, close the Kayak app and exit mitmdump by pressing `ctrl+c`.
 We know that, during this usage, the Kayak app must have communicated with the server to learn airports and prices.

 ### Browsing saved network activity